-These drugs work on different areas of the immune system to help suppress the immune activity.
-The reduced immune activity slows down the attack on the joints thereby reducing inflammation, joint damage and disease progression.
+These drugs work on different areas of the immune system to help suppress immune activity.
+The reduced immune activity slows down the attack on the joints thereby reducing inflammation, joint damage, and disease progression.

 Sometimes patients may require to switch to biological agents.
 This is often recommended if:

 - At least 2 non-biological DMARDs (including MTX), have failed to control disease activity with a single drug or combination therapy after 3 months of achieving the required target dose.

 - Some examples of these DMARDs and where they may work in the immune system is shown below: